Instantly Generate Random Numbers or Data in Excel with RAND and RANDBETWEEN Functions

 =RAND()

-Example outputs: 0.7352, 0.1234
+Example Outputs: 0.7352, 0.1234

-• Testing probabilities
+• Testing probabilities or random events

-• Scaling to a custom range: =RAND() * 100 (returns 0 to 100)
+• Scaling to a custom range: =RAND() * 100 → returns 0–100

-• Assigning random weights
+• Assigning random weights to items

 Syntax: